The Power of Process & Productized Services

 Casel is also committed to passing on his knowledge, through his blog, his Bootstrapped podcast, and his online course, “Productize,” which guides students through the process of creating, launching, and sustaining a productized service company like Restaurant Engine or Agency Ops.

 Notable alums of Produtize include Jason Resnick, who grew his revenue tenfold within six months of moving to the productized service model, and Josh Frank, who runs the web consulting agency Test Triggers.

-The course consists of case studies from across the productized services industry as well as the tried and true methods and processes Casel developed at his own companies.
+The course consists of case studies from across the productized services industry and the tried and true methods and processes Casel developed at his own companies.

-For those wary of committment, Casel also offers a shorter, crash course version via email.
+For those wary of commitment, Casel also offers a shorter crash course version via email.